samad20/Angular-from-Zero-to-Hero/README.md

-# Angular: Beginner to Pro
+# Angular from Zero to Hero!

 This repository is a summary for basic of Angular.
 It cover these topics: